Umuzi-org/ACN-syllabus/content/agile/agile-triage/_index.md

 **Don't be an A55h0L3!**

 Seriously.
 Be kind to each other.
 You are all here to grow.
 And you'll grow by helping each other.
-Code review can be frustrating and emotionally difficlt for a lot of people.
+Code review can be frustrating and emotionally difficult for a lot of people.
 If you ever start feeling annoyed try to be curious instead.
 It's a weird hack but it works for some people.

 The second rule is:

 **Minimise back and forth**

 Do this by reviewing as much of the code as you can.
 Don't just stop at the first problem, talk about all the problems you see.
-That way when they ask for another review it will closer to Complete.
+That way when they ask for another review it will be closer to Complete.

 The third rule of a good review is:

-**Help them to understand!**
+**Help them understand!**

-You wont be doing anyone any favors by doing their homework for them.
+You won't be doing anyone any favors by doing their homework for them.
 Sometimes cheating the system seems like the easy way out but in the long run it's pretty dumb.
 Here are some consequences to taking part in cheating:

-- Your buddy will just struggle more on their next project
+- Your buddy will just struggle more on their next project.
-- Your buddy might just get fired from their very first job
+- Your buddy might just get fired from their very first job.
 - Cheating on your work is also of course a serious offence and if anyone gets caught then there are consequences.
 And it sucks for everyone.
-So just dont.
+So, just don't.

 If there is someone who is struggling and you feel like they need a staff member to come help them, please reach out.
 The whole point of this organisation is to help people grow!
-And that means everytone should understand what they are doing.
+And that means everyone should understand what they are doing.

 ## Enough squishy stuff!
 What else can you tell me?